rzuckerm/glotter2/CONTRIBUTING.md

 ## Final Requirements for Contributing

-- Run `make format` and `make lint` before committing your changes.
+- Run `make fix` and `make lint` before committing your changes.
-- Fix any linting errors, or add a "disable" rule to the `disable` item in the `tool.ruff.` section of `pyproject.toml`.
-If you disable the linting, please be prepared to explain why this is being done.
-Alternatively, you can disable the linting error by adding something like this to the line in question:
+- Fix any linting errors, or add a "ignore" rule to the `ignore` item in the `tool.ruff.` section of `pyproject.toml`.
+If you ignore the linting, please be prepared to explain why this is being done.
+Alternatively, you can ignore the linting error by adding something like this to the line in question:

   ```